 The most significant determination inherent in the preparation of our consolidated financial statements is the valuation of our Investment Portfolio and the related amounts of unrealized appreciation and depreciation.
 We consider this determination to be a critical accounting estimate, given the significant judgments and subjective measurements required.
 As of December 31, 2021 and 2020, our Investment Portfolio valued at fair value represented approximately 94% and 93% of our total assets, respectively.
 We are required to report our investments at fair value.
 We follow the provisions of FASB ASC 820, Fair Value Measurements and Disclosures ("ASC 820").
-ASC 820 defines fair value, establishes a framework for measuring fair value establishes a fair value and enhances disclosure requirements for fair value measurements.
+ASC 820 defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs used to measure fair value and enhances disclosure requirements for fair value measurements.
 ASC 820 requires us to assume that the portfolio investment is to be sold in the principal market to independent market participants, which may be a hypothetical market.
 Market participants are defined as buyers and sellers in the principal market that are independent, knowledgeable and willing and able to transact.
 See "Note B.1.-Valuation of the Investment Portfolio" in the notes to consolidated financial statements for a detailed discussion of our investment portfolio valuation process and procedures.